Contest overview

 Originality: All films must be completely original.
 Use of AI is prohibited.
 All footage has to be created within the 48 hr time window.

-Title Slide: All films must include a title slide that will include the film’s name, the team’s required location for shooting, and “This film was created for FRFF’s 48/5 Reel River Rush”
+Title Slide: All films must include a title slide that will include the film’s name, required genre, any trigger/flash warnings (if needed), and “This film was created for FRFF’s 48/5 Reel River Rush”

-Credits: All films must include a credit sequence, giving credit to all team members who worked on the film.
+Credits: All films must include a credit sequence, giving credit to all team members who worked on the film and for music used in the film (if needed).

 Submissions Guidelines -